 The Fresh Air Learning board is made up of community members and Fresh Air Learning parents who work to connect children to nature through play.
 We’re a working board that’s actively involved in policy development, program visioning, and fundraising.
 We’re also family-friendly and fun!

-Tricia loves to connect people with their places.
-For over 20 years, she has worked as a nature educator, developing programs that explore the streams and forests of the temperate rainforest.
-She is a permaculture teacher with a Master's degree focused on ecological restoration and community development.
+Tricia (She/they) loves to connect people with places.
+She is a settler of European ancestry who lives in the Lynn Creek watershed in Squamish, Tsleil-Waututh, and Musqueam territory.
+For 27 years, Tricia has worked as a nature educator in this watershed, developing programs that explore the streams and forests of the temperate rainforest.
+She loves watching children fill with enthusiasm and wonder in nature.
+Tricia has an undergraduate degree in English and Geography and a Masters degree focused on ecological restoration and community development.

-Her background includes training in sustainable horticulture, yoga teaching, and nature-based program management, facilitation and administration.
-When she is not in the garden, camping, or on her yoga mat, she is most likely splashing in puddles with her kiddo and dog Juniper.
+Katrina's background includes training in sustainable horticulture, dance, yoga, and nature-based program management, facilitation and administration.
+When she is not in the garden, or hiking in the forest, she is likely making potions in the kitchen with her kids.

 Nathalie is a past parent in the Fresh Air Learning program and a mother of four children.
 She is a trained secondary school teacher with majors in English and German.
 She has taught in Switzerland at an international school and in Germany in adult education.

 Angela Allester - Member at Large